liuliu/ccv/doc/nnc.md

  3. There is no 1:1 mapping guarantee about the commands in the **symbolic graph** with the command instances in the **computation graph**.

 In fact, **symbolic graph** doesn't take tensors.
 It takes tensor symbols.
 The tensor symbol usage within the symbolic graph follows strict *static single assignment (SSA)* rule.
 It can only be used as a command instance's output once.
-This is important because by follow *SSA*, potential data races are completely eliminated.
+This is important because by following *SSA*, potential data races are completely eliminated.
 More over, certain processes and the actual tensor allocation algorithm are much easier to implement with this assumption.
-By sticking with *SSA* rule, the execution orders (dependencies) can be generated trivially.
+With *SSA* rule, the execution orders (dependencies) can be generated trivially.

 It may feel like the tensor metadata is over-specified.
 For example, why precision or layout, or which GPU it resides is relevant?
-Because a tensor symbol have many to 1 mapping to one actual tensor.
+Because tensor symbols have many to 1 mapping with the actual tensors.
 Specifications on the tensor symbol avoid processes on the **symbolic graph** resulting a tensor symbol that needs to be backed with conversions.
-Any conversions on the symbolic graph has to be explicit command instances.
+Any conversions on the **symbolic graph** has to be explicit command instances.

 Having that in mind, however, you can take an *alias* of a tensor symbol, which is a sliced / reshaped tensor symbol from the original.
 It allows several operations to be zero effort on the actual **computation graph**.
 The *alias* itself still have to follow the same *SSA* rule, which means all the *aliases* and the original tensor symbol can only be written once.

-Processes can be carried out on the symbolic graph ranging from *automatic differentiation*, to *common sub-expression elimination* (CSE), or *operator fusion* (finer-grained set of commands be replaced by a combined command implementation).
+Processes can be carried out on the **symbolic graph** ranging from *automatic differentiation*, to *common sub-expression elimination* (CSE), or *operator fusion* (finer-grained set of commands be replaced by a combined command implementation).

 When the actual computation is needed.
-A symbolic graph can be compiled to a **computation graph**.
+A **symbolic graph** can be compiled to a **computation graph**.
 The compilation process can involve optimizations that previously already possible on the given **computation graph** (such as CSE).
-More importantly, this step performs additional optimization passes that will violate the *SSA** rule.
+More importantly, this step performs additional optimization passes that will violate the *SSA* rule above.
 Currently, it will perform following processes that are not available as optimization passes:

  1. In-place safe command instance will operate on the same tensor symbol inputs / outputs whenever possible (for example, `1.23 * x => y` will be re-written to `1.23 * x => x` if no other places use `x`);

  2. Tensor allocation based on the liveness analysis for the tensor symbols.
-This step will generate the many to 1 mapping between tensor symbols with actual tensors;
+This step will generate the many to 1 mapping between tensor symbols with the actual tensors;

  3. Emit implicit commands for tensor initialization.
 Certain tensor symbols need to be initialized before use (zero init for now), which is impossible to know when until tensor allocation was taken place.
 This is one reason why there is no 1:1 mapping between **symbolic graph** and **computation graph**.

-All above steps are carried out recursively for its *`while` type sub-graph* too.
+All above steps are carried out recursively for its *`while` type sub-graphs* too.

 ## 4. Dynamic Graph

 **Dynamic graph** operates on concrete tensor instances.
 It took input tensors, executed a command on them, and took the outputs.
-From this perspective, it is very similar to **computation graph**.
+From this perspective, it is very similar to the **computation graph**.
 The conceptual difference, is that the **computation graph** carries out execution from a specification, while **dynamic graph** forms a specification from the actual execution.

 Thus, **dynamic graph** will construct a **symbolic graph** along its execution.
 It enables the **dynamic graph** to perform the same kind of sophisticated optimization passes and analysis once needed (such as *automatic differentiation*)

-More over, **dynamic graph** implements a simple cache.
+More over, **dynamic graph** implements a simple memorization mechanism.
 The tensors it uses will carry a hash, as well as a specific command.
 The output tensors can be retrieved from the cache by the generated hash if it is possible, to avoid repetitive computations.

 ## 5. Common Neural Network Primitives